Canning Cherry Pie Filling – easy water bath method

 Autumn Sullivan says I found this recipe last month and canned 8 pints of pie filling.
 I used sweet black gold cherries (they are what I had access to) and it turned out amazing!
 I was so happy to have come across the recipe and to have had such great success with it.

-Pints and quarts are processed the same for cherry pie filling: 30 minutes.
+Pints and quarts are processed for the same time.

 Please remember to adjust for altitude using the chart below.
 Read Altitude Adjustments to learn more.